desert walker : explorer : conservationist : photographer

 Andrew Harper has been walking and exploring the Australian deserts since 1995 and has journeyed over 15000 kilometres across all of Australia's nine major deserts either as a solo explorer or as leader of commercial camel expeditions with the Outback Camel Company.

-Stage 2 of Capricorn Expedition across South America begins in September 2017.
+Stage 2 of Capricorn Expedition, a two stage walk across South America began in October 2017.
+More information here - www.capricornexpedition.com.au

 In 2007 he founded Australian Desert Expeditions, a Not-For-Profit Registered Environmental Organisation that partners with leading universities and national research institutions to conduct scientific & ecological surveys in the far reaches of the inland deserts.
 Andrew believes that Australia's long cameleering exploration heritage can successfully partner with modern science to further our ecological knowledge of Australia's great arid wilderness.